-An officer who is ineligible due to failing to meet the semester GPA requirement may submit an appeal to the SO Officer Appeals Committee for a one-semester (one-time) probationary status to retain the position(s) held at the time the appeal is submitted.
+An officer who is ineligible due to failing to meet the semester GPA requirement may submit an appeal to the SOI Office for a one-semester (one-time) probationary status to retain the position(s) held at the time the appeal is submitted.
 The request must explain the circumstances that led to an unsatisfactory semester GPA and provide an action plan for academic success.
 Appeal forms may be accessed on CI Sync.
-Students may submit an appeal as soon as semester grades are posted but no later than 5:00 p.m. on the first Thursday of each semester.
-The SO Officer Appeals Committee will issue decisions by the second Thursday of each semester.
-Students may maintain their role as an officer until the appeals committee has issued a final decision.
+Students may maintain their role as an officer until the has appeal submit has been closed.
 Appeals will not be considered for officers who fall below the CSU mandated requirements or for officers of new organizations.